seorimpark/MATH517team2-4/README.md

 - Map visualization, states with more accidents? (@Fahim: please let me work on maps :sob:)
 - Barplot through time: increase, decrease or constant number of accidents?/Temporal analysis (Zineb)
 - Different factors that may cause the accidents (Seorim)
-- Severe and minor accidents with PCA (Yiren)
+- Severe vs minor accidents analysis by PCA, logistic regression (Yiren)

 ### Variables each person will be working with
 | Fahim | Matias | Salima | Seorim | Yiren | Zineb |